Omoljica: Omoljica Spa

 Local shepherds were bringing sheep herds to drink water in the ponds around the spring believing it prevents the sheep scabs.
 However, detailed surveys showed that the water is actually cooler and has no needed chemical and bacteriological composition to be considered a healing one.
 In the end, the Naftagas company in 2020 completely shut down the flow of water and covered the water spring.
+In July 2023 the denizens again organized and began clearing the area and pools, arranging and restoring one of the pools and the surrounding area for public use in August.

 History

 Name

 Omoljica was mentioned for the first time in 1458 under the German name Mollwitz.
 The modern place name is a diminutive and means Little Homolje, due to the settlement of the Serbs from the Homolje region, across the Danube.
 Later German place name, Homolitz, is rendering of the Serbian name.

 Origin

 Numerous artefacts from the Neolithic Starčevo culture have been unearthed around Omoljica.
 On the Danube's left bank, across Vinča on the right bank, there was a "royal town" Tornista, which was mentioned in 1437, but later disappeared from history.
 Its exact location is unknown.
 The village itself was mentioned for the first time in 1458 under the German name Mollwitz.
 This original settlement, which had only one street, was on a different location, on Danube's promontory close to Ivanovo.
 In the second half of the 18th century it was relocated to its present location, in the valley of the Ponjavica river.

 After Omoljica was included in the Banat Military Frontier in 1764, Serbs began to settle the village, especially as the regular ferry line across the Danube to central Serbia, then under the Ottoman rule, was established.
 Around 1770, Germans from Alsace and Essen began to settle in Omoljica.
 In the 1788-1790 period, 334 Serbian families moved from Serbia to the village.
 By the late 18th century, Serbs from Croatia began to move in, while later Romanians and Romanies settled in Omoljica, too.